 Several recent industry innovations are finally providing a solution to this age-old problem, though.
 First, natural language processing of digital consumption patterns in a privacy safe fashion provides access to signals which suggest certain attitudes, sentiments, and behaviors that historically have been challenging to derive in the past.
 Second, advances in identity resolution techniques enable linkages between these signals and the attitudinal data generated by surveys that previously were harder to establish.
 Finally, analytical techniques have emerged recently that help sift through these signals in search of those most predictive of the attitudes or behaviors that are typically the foundation of a customer or marketplace segmentation.
 The end result is a more efficient approach to translating segments from research into activation.

 Big Village’s Portfolio of Attitudinal-Based Media Segments

-Over the past several years, Big Village Insights, a division of the Big Village, has leveraged this approach to develop a portfolio of attitudinal based segments that advertisers and their agencies can leverage to plan and execute campaigns more effectively.
+Over the past several years, Big Village Insights has leveraged this approach to develop a portfolio of attitudinal based segments that advertisers and their agencies can leverage to plan and execute campaigns more effectively.
 Our taxonomy is comprised of thousands of commonly targeted segments ranging from industry specific intentions to relevant attitudes to specific sentiments.
 Deep insights around media consumption, values, and demographics are available on each segment through our Audience Intelligence Platform.
 Additionally, custom segments can easily be stood up in instances where a desired target has not already been developed.
 Learn more about Big Village Segmentation and Audiences and start targeting your desired consumer groups, today.